HeatherEisan/configurable-locator/README.md

 To get the Wildlife Management Access configuration rename configWMALocator.js to config.js.
-To get the Events Calendar for Local Government configuration rename configEventsCalendar.js to config.js To get the Event Locator for State Government configuration rename configEventLocator.js to config.js To get the Shelter Locator for Local Government configuration rename configShelterLocatorLG.js to config.js To get the Shelter Locator for State Government configuration rename configShelterLocator.js to config.js
+To get the Events Calendar for Local Government configuration rename configEventsCalendar.js to config.js To get the Event Locator for State Government configuration rename configEventLocator.js to config.js To get the Shelter Locator for Local Government configuration rename configShelterLocatorLG.js to config.js and overwrite localizedStrings.js with localizedStringsShelters.js.

+To get the Shelter Locator for State Government configuration rename configShelterLocator.js to config.js nd overwrite localizedStrings.js with localizedStringsShelters.js.

 ## Issues